DecisiveAI/mdai-docs/src/install/aws/uninstall.md

-# Destroy the MDAI Engine
+# Uninstall the MDAI Engine
 ----

 Tired of using the MDAI Engine? 😭 We're sorry to see you go, but we understand.
 If you have feedback for us, please fill out.